 You searched it, you got it.

-Every healthcare technology solution dealing with Protected Health Information (PHI) in the US has to comply with the Health Insurance Portability Accountability Act (HIPAA).
+Take it as a rule of thumb that any healthcare technology solution that has anything to do with Protected Health Information (PHI) in the United States of America, must comply with HIPAA (Health Insurance Portability Accountability Act (HIPAA).

-With potential to be the driving technology behind the next generation Internet, also referred to the Decentralized Web, or the Web3, blockchain is a novel solution to the age-old human problem of trust.
-It gives an architecture for so-called trustless trust i.e, to trust the outputs of the system without trusting any actor within it.
+Blockchain possesses the potential to become the changemaker, the disruptive technology that will usher in the next generation Internet.
+This nex-gen Internet is also called to the Decentralized Web, or Web3, Blockchain, evidently, serves as a is a novel and innovative solution to the perpetual problem of trust among humans.
+Blockchain offers us an architecture that’s trustless, not because there is no trust involved, but because you can trust i.e, to trust the output of the system without having to trust any actor/doer/block within it.

 Blockchain for HIPAA